IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ├── bundle.Dockerfile
 ```

-Now , validate your operator bundle by executing the following command on the root directory of your project:
+Also , validate your operator bundle by executing the following command on the root directory of your project:

 ```execute
 operator-sdk bundle validate ./bundle
 ```

-Once you have validated your operator bundle, you're good to start with updating the operator bundle artifacts as follows.
+Once you have validated your operator bundle, you're good to start with the Operator Bundle Artifact Check process.

-**a) CRD**
+**a) Check CRD version**

-By default the operator-sdk 1.2.0 and above versions creates the latest version of CustomResourceDefinition(CRD) `v1`.
-The older versions of OpenShift only support v1beta1.
-So if your operator is going to be listed on OpenShift 4.5 and earlier, you'll need to convert to the older format.
+By default the operator-sdk creates the latest version of CustomResourceDefinition(CRD) `v1`.
+The older versions of OpenShift (4.5 and earlier) only support `v1beta1`.
+For backward support its recommended to change the version of CRD to `v1beta1`.

-The structure of your operator’s CRD should look like below.
+Example:

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1